-In 2015 Kiplinger's Personal Finance Magazine named Grand Junction number 1 on it's list of "Cheapest Places You Will Want to Retire".
+In June 2022 Kiplinger's Personal Finance Magazine named Grand Junction number 2 on it's list "Standout Places to Retire".

 - Small Town allows you to escape the crowds and traffic of large metro areas but still retain the stores and services.
 Grand Junction is the largest city on the Western Slope between Denver and Salt Lake City.
 In 2019, Trip Advisor designated downtown Grand Junction as "One of the Most Charming Downtowns in America".
 With over 35 restaurants, 80 retail shops, year-round festivals, monthly art walks and a Farmer's Market from June through September, downtown Grand Junction has everything you need.
 If it's a mall and big box stores you want, well we have that too!

 - Outdoor Recreational Opportunities are everywhere.
 Boasting some of the best bicycle trails, hiking, fishing and camping, Grand Junction is a haven for retirees looking to spend more time in the great outdoors.
 The Riverfront Trail system is comprised of trails that run through state parks, wildlife areas and open space from Palisade to Loma.
 The trails attract walkers, cyclists, bird watcher and families.
 Nearby Fruita is known for the best mountain biking in the U.S.